co2-git/francois-developer/README.md

 # Start for production

 This will start server for production.
-Don't forget to run `npm run build` before to make sure all your prod files are up-to-date.
+Don't forget to run `npm run build` to make sure all your prod files are up-to-date.

+    npm run build
-    npm --env=production start
+    npm --app-env=production start

 # Stop http-server